 - Click Change Settings, and then click the Exceptions tab.

 - In the Exceptions window, select the check box for Windows Management Instrumentation (WMI) to enable WMI traffic through the firewall.
 To disable WMI traffic, clear the check box.

-For further details, see the article Connecting to WMI Remotely Starting with Vista at MSDN.
+For further details, see the article Setting up a Remote WMI Connection at MSDN.